JobDoesburg/rde-prototype/README.md

 Note that for the purpose of the demo, this repository contains a pre-built debug APK of the RDE Android app.
 The source code for the RDE Android app can be found at [https://gitlab.surf.nl/filesender/rde-client-android](https://gitlab.surf.nl/filesender/rde-client-android).

+Also note that a pre-built version of the report is included.
+If the LaTeX sources change, this should be recompiled.

 ## Components
 The RDE prototype consists of the following components:
 - [RDE keyserver](https://gitlab.surf.nl/filesender/rde-keyserver), which is used to store enrolled RDE keys for user identities, using email addresses via SAML, and make them available via a REST API.